braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/cohort_import/tinyclues.md

 ## Implementation process

-### Step 1: get the braze data import key
+### Step 1: Get the braze data import key
 In your Braze account, navigate to __Technology Partners__ and select __Tinyclues__.
 Here, you will find your REST Endpoint and generate your Braze data import key.

 ![Tinyclues][6]{: style="max-width:70%;"}

-### Step 2: share api key with tinyclues data operations
+### Step 2: Share API key with Tinyclues data operations

 You will need to provide the data import key and your REST endpoint to the Tinyclues Data Operations Team for the integration to be complete.
 Tinyclues will then establish the connection and reach out to you once the setup is complete.

-### Step 3: export a campaign from the tinyclues platform
+### Step 3: Export a campaign from the Tinyclues platform

 Each time you want to create a cohort of Tinyclues users to use in Braze, you'll have to first export it from the Tinyclues platform.